In Deuteronomy, the Bible says that Moses was buried in the valley of the land of Moab, but no one knows exactly where his burial place is.

 The Birth and Life of Moses

 Moses was born to Egyptian parents but raised by the daughter of Pharaoh during a time when Pharaoh was harsh with the Israelites, commanding every newborn Hebrew boy be thrown into the Nile.
-To avoid having him killed, Moses’ mother placed him in a basket and abandoned him as a baby (with good intentions) in the Nile, where he was found by Pharaoh’s daughter and essentially adopted.
+To avoid having him killed, Moses’ mother and Moses’ father placed him in a basket and abandoned him as a baby (with good intentions) in the Nile, where he was found by Pharaoh’s daughter and essentially adopted.
 Moses grew up in Pharaoh’s house but after he had grown up, he one day encountered an Egyptian beating an Israelite and in his anger, he killed the Egyptian and fled to the wilderness of Midian, exiling himself from Egypt.

 It was in Midian that Moses hears from God out of the burning bush and agrees to play a role in the Exodus of God’s people out of Egypt.
 He was in Midian for 40 years before returning to Egypt.
 Moses and his brother Aaron approach Pharaoh, requesting God’s people be let go, and after God sends ten plagues on Egypt, Pharaoh gives in.
 But even after giving in, Pharaoh pursues the Israelites, only to be swept away in the waters of the Red Sea.